 Creative attackers don’t waste time whining.
 They just take a second, reset, and approach it from a different angle.
 Creative attackers are the best.
 They’re resilient, and they aren’t phased by no. Gary V is a phenomenal example of a creative attacker.

 I’m not a full creative attacker.
 I’m learning.
-It takes a lot of practice, and just a touch of self-control.
+It takes a lot of practice and just a touch of self-control.

 Let me be clear: I’m not referring to the people in life who actually have large problems.
-Those kind of complaints are justified, and I’d go so far as to say it’s not complaining so much as processing.
+Those kinds of complaints are justified, and I’d go so far as to say it’s not complaining so much as processing.
 PSA: It’s okay to talk about the shit that sucks that’s hurting you.
 I’m talking to the people who sit around and bitch about every leaf and feather that inconveniently blows onto their metaphorical porch because they can’t find anything better to do with their time.

 Here’s a thought: get a goddamn hobby.

 There’s this thing I say to the kids I nanny that drives them bonkers: Be a problem solver.

 Kids, by nature, are complainers.
 Maybe not all, but most.
 It’s how they communicate their needs because they haven’t yet learned that 1. it’s socially annoying, and 2. it’s not helpful or constructive, but 3. they don’t know how to tell you in a way that doesn’t sound whiney.
 So you have to teach them.